iainctduncan/photobot/docs/system_overview.md

 Each camera can have a different python class defined for handling the various operations required to take a photo from that camera.

+### Using configuration script
+Because editing YAML files can cause YAML syntax errors that would break the system we have a script to ensure safe editing.
+The script will:
++ make a backup of the original file.
+These backups are timestamped and remain in /var/photobot/config/backups forever.
++ make another copy for editing, and if the syntax is valid it gives you the option to replace the live config.
++ The first time you run the script, if you don't have a configuration file it will copy in the default example file.

+If you get stuck and abort the process, all of your temporary files will still exist in the /var/photobot/config/editing folder

+To run the configuration command for the main photobot.yml file use:
+`photobot edit-config yaml`

+To run for the tunnels config use: `photobot edit-config tunnels`

+The script works for both the main photobot.yml file, as well as the tunnels.yml file that controls the localxpose tunnels

 ### Configuration Options
 Below are the available configuration options for a camera, with their default, or whether it is requited in brackets after
 + enable (1) - Enable this camera, set to 0 to disable